 Documented SLAs help mitigate a common root cause of discord between service providers and receivers regarding the quality of services delivered.
 Adequate metrics and a practical measurement approach should be specified to help ensure the appropriate expectations are set before service commencement, as well as enable transparency in audit and reporting of service performance during the TSA period.

-Both the divested entity and the seller company should establish expected duration for each of the services plus an overall limit for TSA duration.
-Allowances for limited-term request-based extensions may be added to provide flexibility for continuity of a small subset of transitionary services for a longer duration than others.
+Both the divested entity and the seller company should establish the expected duration for each of the services plus an overall limit for TSA duration.
+Allowances for limited-term request-based extensions may be added to provide flexibility for the continuity of a small subset of transitionary services for a longer duration than others.

 In large divestitures involving multiple countries, the regulatory environment in each country becomes a critical factor in determining the scope and duration of TSA services.
 Lack of country-specific legal guidance during the scoping of TSAs can lead to regulatory risk exposure post-Day 1.
 Embedding legal counsel with business and IT teams driving the TSA effort will help avoid this risk before it is too late.